fabiovinotti/FSKit/README.md

 ## License

-AudioElements is available under the MIT license.
+FSKit is available under the MIT license.
 See the LICENSE file for more info.